RoyiAvital/GLPKMEX/README.md

 	*	Windows 10 64 Bit with MSVC 2017 Professional with MATLAB R2020a.
 	*	Windows 10 64 Bit with MSVC 2019 Professional with MATLAB R2020a.
 	*	Windows 10 64 Bit with MSVC 2019 Community with MATLAB R2020a.
+	*	Windows 10 64 Bit with MSVC 2022 Professional with MATLAB R2022a.
 	* 	Linux Mint 19.3 (Based on Ubuntu 18.04 LTS) with GCC 7.5.0 with MATLAB R2020a.
  2. Users with different Operating System (Specifically macOS), Please assist with issues.